Rexxar-Jack-Remar/lotus/docs/source/user_guide/troubleshooting.rst

 **Q: Why does Kint report false positives?**

-A: Kint uses range analysis which may be imprecise.
-Use more precise domain or add assertions to help analysis:
+A: Kint uses bounded SMT-based reasoning and library/function summaries.
+A timeout, incomplete model, or unconstrained input can leave a possible bug path.
+Add assertions or improve models to constrain the relevant behavior:

 .. code-block:: c